-There is a fundamental change driving performance management this year.
+There is a fundamental change driving performance management this decade.
 What previously was a once-a-year meeting has become an ongoing feedback loop.
 But supporting this cultural shift is difficult for companies who are not prepared for the frequent feedback approach.
 Managers have to shift their thinking and the way they manage their employees – and for some, this shift is both drastic and disruptive.

 Making the performance review ongoing requires new HR tools to support the new wave of manager-employee interactions.
 HR teams want technology that can enable managers to have difficult conversations and provide accurate, timely information to employees.
 If your managers aren’t prepared to have impromptu meetings about salary, responsibilities, and company policies, you need to take steps as an organization to provide the right training and information.